 Example.
-Your civil service annuity is \$6,000.
-You received \$1,200 in Social Security benefits.
-Here is how to figure your deduction:
+The taxable amount of your civil service annuity is \$6,000.
+You received \$1,200 in Social Security income.
+You are age 67.

+Here is how to figure your deduction.

-Lesser of the amount of the annuity (\$6,000) or \$8,000 \$6,000
+Lesser of the taxable amount of the annuity or \$16,000\$6,000 Total of Social Security/tier 1 Railroad Retirement income \$1,200 Allowable deduction\$4,800

-Social Security benefits \$1,200

-Allowable deduction \$4,800

-If you and your spouse both received civil service annuities, you may each take this deduction for a maximum of \$16,000 (no more than \$8,000 per qualifying person), provided you both meet the age requirement.
+If you and your spouse both received a civil service annuity, you may each be eligible to take this deduction for a maximum of up to \$16,000 per qualifying person.
+Each of you must figure your deduction separately.